Construction Project Management BSc (Hons)

 Our BSc (Hons) in Construction Project Management will give you the following opportunities and benefits:

-- Common first year makes it possible to transfer to Architectural Technology, Building Surveying, Quantity Surveying & Commercial Management in the second year if you wish (subject to meeting progression requirements).
+• Common first year makes it possible to transfer to Architectural Technology, Building Surveying, Quantity Surveying and Commercial Management in the second year if you wish (subject to meeting progression requirements).

 Accreditation

-Accreditation1 for this course is being renewed as we are making some changes to our modules.
-This exciting new course is subject to approval from the Chartered Institute of Building (CIOB) and the Chartered Association of Building Engineers (CABE)*.
+Accreditation1 for the degree is being renewed as we are making some changes to our modules.
+This exciting new course is subject to approval from the Chartered Institute of Building (CIOB).

 What you'll study